Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Polytope associated to an integer vector and the relevant polytope functions

-According to the inductive assumption, an edge $l$ of $S$ in $E^{j}$ with $j<s$ is in a 2-dimensional face $S\'$ of $N_{h}$ with two non-parallel edges in $\bigcup\limits_{i=0}^{j-1}E^{i}$ satisfying (a) or (b). $S\'$ satisfies (b), $l$ has no point other than its vertices.
-Then considering the construction of $N_{h}$ as well, $S$ is isomorphic to a polytope whose support is one of the forms in Figure \ref{figure: support of N_f}.
-Otherwise $S\'$ satisfies (a), so there is a mutation sequence $\mu$ such that $\mu(S\')$ equals to a polytope $N$ associated to a vector up to translation.
-For $N$, if $(u,v)>0$ (here we use the same notation with that in the proof of Lemma \ref{face for rank 2}), then due to the above discussion, again $l$ has no point other than its vertices and $S$ satisfies (b).
-If $(u,v)=0$, there is a mutation sequence such that $N$ corresponds to an edge parallel to some coordinate axis under this sequence.
+According to the inductive assumption, an edge $l$ of $S$ in $E^{s}$ is in a 2-dimensional face $S\'$ of $N_{h}$ satisfying (A) or (B) which contains an edge in $\bigcup\limits_{i=0}^{s-1}E^{i}$ parallel to $v$ for each vector $v$ in its lattice generating set based on its minimal vertex, hence there is a non-negative projection $\tau_{S\'}: N_{f\'}|_{\A^{\prime\prime}}\rightarrow S\'$ and a 2-dimensional face $S^{\prime\prime}$ such that $\tau_{S\'}$ maps an edge $l\'$ of $S^{\prime\prime}$ to $l$.
+If either $S\'$ satisfies (A) and $l\'$ satisfies (b) or $S\'$ satisfies (B), $l$ has no point other than its vertices and according to the construction of $N_{h}$, inductive assumption and lemma \ref{face for rank 2} (ii), $l$ satisfies (b) and there is a projection from a polytope whose support is one of the forms in Figure \ref{figure: support of N_f} to $S$ since there is no interior point in $S$.
+During the construction of this polytope, the $i$th-row of exchange matrix is not used, where $i$ is the index such that an edge parallel to $e_i$ is mapped to $l$.
+So $S$ satisfies (B) in this case.